Your Privacy Rights

-Consistent with our Privacy Notice, we use Personal Information provided by Site visitors to fulfill the purpose for which such information was provided, such as to open an account for you, to process a transaction authorized by you, to send you information we think may be of interest to you, to evaluate your suitability for a job if you apply on line through the Careers section of our Site, or as specifically disclosed at the time the information is requested.
+Consistent with our Privacy Notice, we use Personal Information provided by Site visitors to fulfill the purpose for which such information was provided; to open an account for you; to process a transaction authorized by you; to send you tailored content or information we think may be of interest to you (sometimes in conjunction with our service providers), to evaluate your suitability for a job if you apply on line through the Careers section of our Site, or as specifically disclosed at the time the information is requested.

 We also may remove identifiers from Personal Information or aggregate that information to make it anonymous.
-We will use such Aggregate Information as described in the section "Aggregate Information."
+We will use such Aggregate Information as described in the "Aggregate Information" section.